 I happened to have a bag of frozen blueberries that I wanted to use up when I made these muffins, but they’d be even better with fresh blueberries and I’ll definitely be making these again when I have some fresh berries on hand (although I do sort of love how the frozen blueberries instantly turn the batter a deranged green colour).

 If you’re not a fan of bananas you can substitute 3/4 cups unsweetened applesauce to create a healthy gluten free, dairy free, and paleo blueberry muffin recipe.

-Next time you have some overripe bananas laying around, whip up a batch of these healthy blueberry banana muffins (or make a double batch and freeze some for later).
+Next time you have some overripe bananas laying around, whip up a batch of these healthy muffins (or make a double batch and freeze some for later).

 - 12 dates

 - 1 teaspoon vanilla extract

 - 1/2 teaspoon cinnamon

 - 1 cup coconut flour

 - Add the bananas, dates, olive oil, eggs, vanilla, cinnamon, and nutmeg to a large mixing bowl and use an immersion blender to blend until smooth.